rjsocha/wyga-site/README.md

 ### Deployment

-To deploy, clone this repository to your local machine and execute the following command:
+To deploy, clone this repository to your local machine by executing the following commands:

   ```bash
   git clone https://github.com/rjsocha/wyga-site.git